sifrr/sifrr-elements/elements/sifrr-shimmer/README.md

 #### Theme

-Default theme dark, if you add light attribute theme will be changed to light.
+Default theme dark, if you add `light` attribute theme will be changed to light.

 - `dark`: background will be darker than shimmer color
 - `light`: background will be lighter than shimmer color

+#### Manual coloring

+- `bg-color`: color of background, should be a valid css color property
+- `fg-color`: color of shimmer, should be a valid css color property